cslarsen/mickey-scheme-historic/README.md

     mickey> (cadr '(1 2 3))
     2

-(I'm kinda writing this as a soft tutorial of Scheme, so if you're an experienced Schemer, please excuse me).
 Here is some simple arithmetic.

     mickey> (+ 1 2 3 4 5 6 7 8 9 10)
     55